sukie2/flutter_bmi_calculator/README.md

-# flutter_bmi_calculator
+# BMI Calculator written on Flutter

+##This is a starting point and a good example for somebody to follow who's new to Flutter developemnt.
-Starting point flutter developemnt.
-This is a demostration of how to,
+*It is is a demostration of how to,*

 1. Creating custom widgets.
 2. Navigating to new screens.